Skip to content

 Hint

-• Write the note data in text define (e.g., data c; data d; data e; data f; ...)
+• Write the note data in text define in the form destination value; (e.g., note c; 500 note d; 500 note e; ...)

-• Use the bang message on text sequence to output one note at a time
+• Use the bang message on text sequence to output one note at a time (with the A button, the leading delay is ignored and it advances one note per press)

 • Send bang when the A button is pressed